jgrassler/crowbar/doc/barclamp.md

 manual installation or by using an automated setup tool such as [mkcloud](https://github.com/SUSE-Cloud/automation/blob/master/scripts/mkcloud).

+Optionally (but strongly recommended) you can also create a backup of your Crowbar admin node.
+You are probably going to break it a few times in the course of testing your new barclamp so it is a good idea to have a backup you can quickly restore rather than rebuild your entire test environment.
+If you are using `mkcloud` you can create and restore a LVM snapshot of your admin node using its `createadminsnapshot` and `restoreadminfromsnapshot` steps, respectively.

 ## Development Environment

 Most of your development will take place on your Crowbar node (log in as root).